-Michele Leroux Bustamante is CIO at Solliance (solliance.net), and CEO of Snapboard (snapboard.com) a tool for organizing and sharing content on the subjects that matter to you most.
+Michele Leroux Bustamante is CIO at Solliance (solliance.net), and Founder of Snapboard (snapboard.com, a Solliance product) a professional content curation tool.
 She is also Microsoft Regional Director and a Microsoft MVP.
-Michele has over 20 years speclializing in scalable and secure end-to-end system design, identity and access management, and cloud computing technologies - for companies of all sizes.
+Michele has over 20 years specializing in scalable and secure end-to-end system design, identity and access management, and cloud computing technologies and dev ops - for companies of all sizes.
 Michele shares her experiences through presentations and keynotes all over the world, and has been publishing regularly in technology journals her entire career.
-Michele wrote the best-selling book "Learning WCF" (O'Reilly 2007).
+Michele wrote the best-selling book ''Learning WCF'' (O'Reilly 2007).

 Richard Campbell is one of the co-founders of Strangeloop Networks and today serves as product evangelist, introducing the company's unique story to advisors, investors, patent attorneys, beta-customer candidates, potential employees, etc. Richard has more than 30 years of high-tech experience and is both a Microsoft Regional Director and Microsoft Most Valuable Professional (MVP).
 In addition to speaking at conferences around the world, Richard is co-host of .NET Rocks! (www.dotnetrocks.com) and the host of RunAs Radio (www.runasradio.com).

 Whether playing on the local Radio Shack's TRS-80 or designing systems for clients around the globe, Miguel has been writing software since he was 12 years old.
 He keeps himself heavily involved in every aspect, layer, nook, and cranny of app development and would not have it any other way.